 In 25–50 percent of Native American tribes, … there existed a long history of insect eating; yet because Western cultures lacked strong cultural experience with the practice and considered it primitive, they discouraged and suppressed it among Native American tribes when these two cultural groups began to interact in the eighteenth and nineteenth centuries.
 Western cultures inflicted similar damage on other indigenous groups, including many in sub-Saharan Africa, with the goal of modernizing or westernizing them.
 This cultural suppression was still prevalant [sic.] at the end of the twentieth century.
 As a result, entomophagy has almost disappeared from Canada and the United States and is showing signs of abating in West Africa.
 (39)

-The abhorrence of insects as a food source should be challenged, and not just for the sake of more balanced cultural relations between the West and those societies that practice entomophagy.
+The abhorrence of insects as a food source should be challenged.
 At a time when human population growth poses a serious threat to ecosystems around the world, people everywhere need to rethink how their diets affect the environment.
 In his National Geographic article “A Five-Step Plan to Feed the World,” Jonathan Foley, director of the University of Minnesota’s Institute on the Environment, makes the case that dietary changes are imperative if we intend to feed the Earth’s growing human population without doing irreparable damage to the planet.
 He argues that “finding more efficient ways to grow meat and shifting to less meat-intensive diets — even just switching from grain-fed beef to meats like chicken, pork, or pasture-raised beef — could free up substantial amounts of food across the world.”
 It would also do a great deal to mitigate animal agriculture’s devastating environmental impacts.2

 I would push Foley’s point much further, urging the widespread adoption of plant-based diets, and especially veganism.
 But in the context of omnivorous food culture, the West has much to learn from those societies that practice entomophagy.
 Not only are insects a protein-rich food suitable for human consumption, but they can also be used for animal feed, and they are significantly less land and water intensive than traditional livestock.
 The environmental, health, and social benefits are many.
 Here are just a few benefits outlined in a recent FAO information packet: